kpirikai/GRAD521_KpirikaiDMP_2026/index.md

 Mass spec center uses cloud: I have remote access credentials.
 The facility manager maintains the server, but I am responsible for downloading copies to my own storage regularly.

 ## Archiving and preservation
 Before graduating, I will transfer all data from my personal OSU network drive folder to the PI's lab folder.
 I will also deposit final datasets in ScholarsArchive@OSU with appropriate metadata and a DOI.
 My GitHub repositories will be transferred to a lab/PI account.
-Result publications out of the work will have raw data deposition requirements met as per the journal requirements.
+Resulting publications out of the work prior to graduation will have raw data deposition requirements met as per the journal requirements.